ORNL-QCI/qiree/README.md

 3. `cmake ..`
 4. `make`

-The resulting executable can be saved with an alias: `alias qee="./[YOUR-DIR]/qir-xir/build/bin/qir-xacc"`
+The resulting path to executable files can be exported

+`export PATH=${YOUR-QIREE-INSTALL-DIR}/bin:$PATH`

+which would allow you to access the QIR-EE from anywhere in command line.

 ## Executing Quantum Circuits
 (via QIR-EE and XACC)